-- As required by law, and according to customary actions of the Society, the officially approved and signed minutes shall be kept at the Society’s head office in an effective and efficient manner.
+130. As required by law, and according to customary actions of the Society, the officially approved and signed minutes shall be kept at the Head Office in an effective and efficient manner.

 FINANCIAL YEAR OF THE SOCIETY

-- All meetings of the Society shall be conducted in accordance with parliamentary procedure as prescribed by Roberts’ Rules of Order, in the edition as determined from time to time by the Board of directors.
+132. All meetings of the Society shall be conducted in accordance with parliamentary procedure as prescribed by Roberts’ Rules of Order, in the edition as determined from time to time by the Board.

-- Any meeting of Members, the Board or a committee may be temporarily adjourned at any time and from time to time.
+135. Any Meeting of Members, the Board or a Committee may be temporarily adjourned at any time and from time to time.
 Such business may be transacted at a rescheduled meeting as might have been transacted at the original meeting without requiring a new formal notice of the rescheduled meeting.

-- A director or committee member who is unable to attend in person at a meeting of the Board or a committee may participate in the meeting by any means that allows such a person to communicate effectively at all times with every other member participating in the meeting; and any individual participating by such means is considered to be present at the meeting for all purposes, to the extent permitted by law, including quorum requirements and voting rights.
+136. A Director or Committee member who is unable to attend in person at a Board Meeting or a Committee meeting may participate in the meeting by any means that allows such a person to communicate effectively at all times with every other member participating in the meeting; and any individual participating by such means is considered to be present at the meeting for all purposes, to the extent permitted by law, including quorum requirements and voting rights.

-- The Members shall, at each annual meeting, appoint an auditor to audit the accounts and annual financial statements of the Society for report to the Members at the next annual meeting.
-The auditor shall hold office until the next annual meeting provided that the Board may fill any casual vacancy in the office of the auditor.
-The remuneration of the auditor shall be fixed by the Board.
+137. The Members shall, at each Annual Meeting, appoint a public accountant to audit the accounts and annual financial statements of the Society for report to the Members at the next Annual Meeting.
+The public accountant shall hold office until the next Annual Meeting provided that the Board may fill any casual vacancy in the office of the public accountant.
+The remuneration of the public accountant shall be fixed by the Board.

 BOOKS AND RECORDS